Check WordPress Form Submission in WordPress Dashboard with RegistrationMagic

 You will then find your form on the front end of your site.
 This form is now ready to create WordPress user accounts on your site.
 Now after publishing this form, your users will submit it from the front end.
 And we will go ahead to show you from where you can check these WordPress form submissions from your site dashboard.

 First of all, let us talk about the All Forms page.
 This page not only stores all the forms that create, but also shows the number of submissions on every form cover.

 In the above image, marked in red is the total number of successful submissions on that form.
 As more and users submit forms the admin can see the date and time of each WordPress form submission.
-Also, the total number of submission at the top of the form cover, updates automatically.
+Also, the total number of submissions at the top of the form cover updates automatically.

 As you click on the total number at the top of the cover, you will land on the Inbox page.

 This page shows the Email Id and First Name of all the users who submitted the form.
 The admin can filter user search from here.
 Also, there is the option to export all user data of this form to the system.
 From the Toggle Form space at the top right corner, you can select other form names to land on their Inbox page.
 The admin can even select any user from here and delete them from the Delete link on top.